taejoonlee56/recipemaker/README.md

-# recipemaker
+# Recipemaker

 ## Introduction
 - This is a project for ELG5121 Multimedia Communications course at University of Ottawa
-- Team members:
+- Group 8 members:
   - Taejoon Lee
   - Khalid Juhi